abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 id paul      #or some other user contained in your LDAP groups paul   #or some other user contained in your LDAP
 ```
+  - Need instruction on updating /etc/hosts on sandbox.hortonworks.com to include entry for ldap.hortonworks.com
   - If you are not using the prebuilt VMs where this was already setup, you can install the client using the below (replace the values for your own setup).
 On multinode setup, this should be run on all nodes.
 If using this guide: When prompted enter: yes > yes > hortonworks
 ```
 yum install ipa-client openldap-clients -y